nemanjasvilarov/photographer-website/README.md

 This is a portfolio website of a photographer.

-Technologies used to make this API:
+Technologies used to make this website:
 - JavaScript
 - HTML
 - CSS